ahuang11/gogopy/README.md

 - scikit-learn - machine learning for regression, classification, clustering
 - keras - high level deep learning API on top of `tensorflow` and `theano`
 - metpy - collection of tools for meteorology
+- xesmf - high level geospatial regridding and interpolation on top of `esmpy`

-### Demonstration topics
+#### Demonstration topics
-See some of these packages demonstrated [here!]: https://github.com/ahuang11/random_examples.pdf
+See some of these packages demonstrated [here!](https://github.com/ahuang11/gogopy/blob/master/random_examples.pdf)
 - Why not jet
 - Read csv
 - High level plotting